 Insulin is a hormone that helps to control the body’s glucose levels.
 During pregnancy, a woman’s body requires more insulin because the placenta produces extra glucose.
 Along with hormonal changes, this can make it difficult for a woman’s body to regulate glucose.

 When the body cannot produce enough insulin, a pregnant woman may develop gestational diabetes.
-Women also tend to become more insulin resistant as their pregnancy continues, which means that the body responds less well to insulin.
+Women also

 As a result of these factors, it is more likely that a pregnant woman will develop hyperglycemia, which is high blood sugar.
 However, many women may also develop low blood sugar or alternate between the two conditions.